-Goodnow is a very prominent peak from Route 28N and whose tower raises high above the trees.
-This ragged looking mountain is home to one of the few fire towers remaining the Adirondack Park.
+Goodnow is a very prominent peak when seen from Route 28N.
+This ragged-looking mountain is home to one of the remaining fire towers in the Adirondacks.

 Take exit 29 from Interstate 87 and head west on Blue Ridge Road, toward Newcomb.
 After about 18.5 miles, turn right on Route 28N and follow that for about 9 miles as it goes through Newcomb.
 The large parking area is on the left, about 1.5 miles after the Adirondack Interpretive Center.